SSI STANDS FOR...

 I Individually Insulated Strands.

-Many people understand the importance of cables in their system, yet do not realize that the cables they have contain elements of poor design.
+Many people understand the importance of cables in their system, yet do not realize the cables they have likely contain elements of bad design.
 These elements are causing major distortions, which rob the music of life, realism and musicality.

-90% of the cables out there, regardless of price or brand, add these distortions to the music.
-Let's explore this issue to discover if your cables contain these elements of poor design.
+Most of the cables out there, regardless of price or brand, add these distortions to the music.
+Let's explore this issue to discover if your cables contain these elements.

 "I hooked the Morrow cables up and the improvement was dramatic!
 I replaced the AQ balanced cables from preamp to amp with the Morrow MA7 interconnect.
 I was floored!
 I was expecting some improvements, but not as substantial as this.
 I heard a wider and taller soundstage, incredible expansion of midrange (this was the greatest improvement of all).
 The highs and lows were more precise and there was a massive improvement of what I will call 3 dimensional aspect."- John Z